kenzo-bt/MTG2D/README.md

 # MTG2D
-Magic The Gathering simulator in 2D made in Unity
+Magic: The Gathering simulator in 2D made in Unity

 ## Current features